Flag of The Flag of Trinidad and Tobago

 The Flag of Trinidad and Tobago

-The flag of Trinidad and Tobago consists of a red field with a white-edged black diagonal band from the upper hoist-side to the lower fly-side.
-The red symbolizes the warmth and energy of the sun, the vitality of the land, and the courage and friendliness of its people.
-The black represents the wealth of the land and the dedication of the people, while the white bands stand for the sea connecting the islands and the purity of the country's aspirations.
+The flag of Trinidad and Tobago is a red field crossed by a white-edged black diagonal band running from the upper hoist to the lower fly.
+Red is for the sun, the land, and the warmth of the people, black for the wealth of the land and the dedication of those who work it, and the white bands for the sea between the two islands.

 Share this flag